CoreMedia/coremedia-additional-workflows/README.md

 This open source extension is a container for customized workflows and currently provides two new publication workflows which are both exemplary and ready to use in production:
-* Scheduled Publication: Publish CoreMedia Documents at a specified time in the future automatically.
+* [Scheduled Publication](scheduled-publication-workflow/README.md): Publish CoreMedia Documents at a specified time in the future automatically.
-* Three Step Publication: Let CoreMedia Documents be reviewed and published by different editors.
+* [Three Step Publication](three-step-publication-workflow/README.md): Review CoreMedia Documents and publish by different editors.

+## Container for Workflow Extensions

+Each workflow extension is contained in a subfolder which in turn contains all the modules for the workflow.
+The main [POM](pom.xml) though contains references to modules to all contained workflows.
+Before startd elete the references to a workflow you want to exclude.

 ## Versioning